pmaidens/pmaidens.github.io/resume.md

 - Used Typescript, React, Redux, Node.js, and Java Spring, to grow my knowledge of micro front end and micro service architectures while building full stack features.
 - Took on the responsibility of becoming a Scrum Master and leading a team of up to 8 developers.
-- Promoted a quality mindset by championing new testing frameworks and new testing philosophies, and encouraging good testing principles in code reviews.
+- Promoted a quality mindset by championing new testing frameworks and new testing philosophies, and encouraging good testing principles in code reviews as well as the importance of observability and good DevOps practices.

 **Software Developer (Intern) @ Intuit**